 Medieval literature sometimes touches law and justice, and thus it can be useful to look sometimes beyond the usual range of sources and materials legal historians prefer to study.
 The Biennial London Chaucer Conference will devote this year’s conference on June 30 and July 1, 2017 to Chaucer and the Law.
-At least three stories in the Canterbury Tales have lawyers or other persons associated with the law in its title, the sergeant-at-law in the tale of The Man of Law, the manciple and the summoner.
+At least three stories in the Canterbury Tales have lawyers or other persons associated with the law in their title, the sergeant-at-law in the tale of The Man of Law, the manciple and the summoner.
 Legal professions come into view in some of the other tales, too.
 The summoner had been attacked in The Friar’s Tale, to mention just one example.
 This post looks briefly at the upcoming conference, but I will not hesitate to add some personal remarks, too.
 A few months ago I came across a blog post by Candace Barrington, ‘Beyond the Anglophone Inner Circle of Chaucer Studies’ at In the Medieval Middle, and I could only agree with her about the importance of Chaucer to wider circles.
 The programme of the upcoming conference seems a major step in bringing him in a different context.
 Here I try to come closer to the field of literature than I do here usually.

 The conference in London is organized at Senate House by the Institute of English Studies at the School for Advanced Studies, in cooperation with the New Chaucer Society and the Society for the Study of Medieval Languages and Literature.
 Senate House is home to the Senate House Library.